-- Precipitable water vapour (PWV) constraints: PWV constraints must be specified for all instruments when adding or editing runs in p1. - NIRPS/HARPS time-sharing: Proposers must add 3.6m time-share tag from the Tags section of the p1 proposal preparation tool if they are participating in the NIRPS/HARPS time-sharing.
+- Precipitable water vapour (PWV) constraints: PWV constraints must be specified for all instruments when adding or editing runs in p1. - NIRPS/HARPS time-sharing: Proposers must add 3.6m time-share tag from the Tags section of the p1 proposal preparation tool if they are participating in the NIRPS/HAPRS time-sharing.
 Follow to 1.1.3 to ensure compliance with the NIRPS/HARPS time-sharing policy. - VLT/I-ALMA proposals: Proposers must add Joint VLT/I-ALMA tag from the Tags section of the p1 proposal preparation tool if they are applying for VLT/I-ALMA time under the ESO-ALMA agreement (see Sect.
-4.10). - VLT/I-XMM proposals: Proposers must add Joint XMM-VLT tag from the Tags section of the p1 proposal preparation tool if they are applying for VLT-XMM time under the ESA-ESO agreement (see Sect.
 4.11).
-VLT-XMM proposals may include observing runs to be executed in Period 113 and/or 114.